 MINDFUL of the recommendation of the IOTC Scientific Committee in 2024 to consider the research from the 2024 WPEB report should the Commission wish to consider additional mitigation measures to strengthen the conservation of vulnerable sharks, noting that the WPEB literature review highlighted that a prohibition on the use of wire leaders and shark lines by longline and other fisheries operating in the IOTC would likely result in a reduction in both the observed catch and the fishing mortality of shark species;

 DEEPLY CONCERNED that the majority of the species of the order of Rhinopristiformes are categorised as ‘threatened’ (meaning either vulnerable, endangered or critically endangered) by the IUCN Red List of Threatened Species, while the fins of these species are highly valued in the global shark fin trade, therefore requiring protection of the order of Rhinopristiformes from overexploitation for the fin trade in the same ways as the orders of Selachimorpha;

+RECALLING the WPEB had REVIEWED the minimum standards set out in Annex III of Resolution 25/08 and ADOPTED the revisions made by members of the group which can be found in Annex XVII of the WPEB report.
+The SC RECOMMENDED that the Commission consider these standards for adoption in 2026.

 ADOPTS, in accordance with paragraph 1 of Article IX of the IOTC Agreement, the following: